jasperoosthoek/redux-crud-factory/README.md

 The object `farmAnimalsFactory` contains the following components:

 - `actionTypes`: All the Redux action types, for instance `{ getList: 'GET_FARM_ANIMALS_LIST', create: 'CREATE_FARM_ANIMAL', ... }`.
 Note that name `farmAnimals`, which is assumed to be camelCase, is used to create human readable Redux action types.
 Single/plural is automatically handled including words like category/categories.
-- `actions`: All the functions that can trigger Redux actions, for instance: `{ getList: ƒ, create: ƒ, update: ƒ, ... }`.
+- `actions`: All available functions that can trigger Redux actions with formatted names: `{ getFarmAnimalsList: ƒ, createFarmAnimal: ƒ, updateFarmAnimal: ƒ, ... }`.
-- `actionsFormatted`: Same as actions however using explicit names: `{ getFarmAnimalsList: ƒ, createFarmAnimal: ƒ, updateFarmAnimal: ƒ, ... }`.
+- `actionsStripped`: Same as `actions` above but with stripped down names: `{ getList: ƒ, create: ƒ, update: ƒ, ... }`.
-- `config`: The same `config` object as supplied however it contained all options.
-- `mapStateToProps`: The function that allows component to get data from the store: `{ list: { ... }, getListIsLoading: false, getListHasErrored: false, ... }`.
+- `mapStateToPropsStripped`: The function that allows component to get data from the store: `{ list: { ... }, getListIsLoading: false, getListHasErrored: false, ... }`.
-- `mapStateToPropsFormatted`: Same as `mapStateToProps` however with formatted names: `{ farmAnimalsList: { ... }, farmAnimalsIsLoading: false, farmAnimalsHasErrored: false, ... }`.
+- `mapStateToProps`: Same as `mapStateToProps` however with formatted names: `{ farmAnimalsList: { ... }, farmAnimalsIsLoading: false, farmAnimalsHasErrored: false, ... }`.
 The formatted lis
-- `reducer`: The Redux reducer that will handle state management.
+- `reducer`: The Redux reducer function that will handle state management supplied
+- `reducerAsObject`:  The same Redux reducer function supplied as `{ farmAnimals: ƒ }`.
+This object can be easily used with `combineReducers()` from Redux (see example below) and leads to a *single source of truth* for the object name.
+- `config`: The same `config` object as supplied however it contained all available options.

 Now connect to the redux store:
 ```